cmu-delphi/covidcast-indicators/quidel_flutest/DETAILS.md

 ```
 q =  N/50 * N/D + (50 - N)/50 * Ns/Ds
 ```
-where Ns, Xs are the number of total flu tests taken and the number of unique devices used respectively in its home state in the same time period.
+where Ns, Ds are the number of total flu tests taken and the number of unique devices used respectively in its home state in the same time period.

 **State level**:  If a state has fewer than 50 tests in the certain time period, no estimate is reported.
 For the rest of the states with big enough sample sizes,
 ```